nickbalestra/nickbalestra.github.io/_drafts/observables-pt2.md

     }
   }

-  // create a new observable with the given producer return new Observable(producer)
+  // create and return a new observable with the given producer return new Observable(producer)
 }
 {% endhighlight %}